5 Ways How To Make A Smoothie Without A Blender

 Similarly, with apple juice, mix a tablespoon of acai powder to get a sweet acai drink.
 Last but not least, a tablespoon of green powder and banana powder can be combined with one cup of apple juice for a lovely green beverage.

 Want to try something extraordinary?
 Add a dash of chili powder!

-Not having a blender around can be stressful, especially if you are dealing with chewier fruits.
-However, soft fruits such as bananas, strawberries, mangoes, and peaches are easy to mash and, in most cases, don’t need a blender at all.
+Not having a blender around can be stressful, especially when dealing with chewier fruits.
+However, soft and ripe fruit such as bananas, strawberries, mangoes, and peaches are easy to mash and, in most cases, don’t need a blender at all.